YB3102/CSCI2270BlockchainProject/readme.md

 This hash can be used to safely traverse through the chain and keep a track of the blocks in the chain.

-One of the .hpp files for this program was modified by me.
-In Block.hpp;
-* The vector of transactions was moved to public instead of private.
-* Getter functions for previousHash and Hash were also defined and added by me.

-I also made a main_2.cpp file separate from main_1.cpp in the app_1 folder.
-The main_2.cpp file is the menu style program for the project as recommended in the reading document. main_1.cpp has been left unedited except for some testing comments.

 The files and code have been compiled using the following command in wsl terminal: g++ -std=c++17 code_1/Blockchain.cpp code_1/Block.cpp code_1/sha256.cpp code_1/Transaction.cpp app_1/main_1.cpp g++ -std=c++17 code_1/Blockchain.cpp code_1/Block.cpp code_1/sha256.cpp code_1/Transaction.cpp app_1/main_2.cpp

-They have also been confirmed to work with cmake.